stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 ## PILOT 3: Teachers as curators

 Hypothesis: A teacher can use the interface as if they were a student, in order to find, compare, evaluate, and collect OERs.
-The resulting collection of OERs will be easy for the teacher to transform into a high-quality course for their students.
-This won't require adding any features.
+The resulting collection of OERs will be a well-sequenced list of useful, high-quality teaching materials.
+No additional features are required.

 #HSLIDE